zhouliang3/learngit/readme.txt

-git is a version control system.
+Git is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.
-written by zhouliang3 19:20